 NLC’s Federal Advocacy Committee members include local elected officials and city staff from NLC member cities and towns across the country who are committed to discussing and influencing federal policy that has a direct and profound impact on local government operations.

-- Vice Chair: Alix Desulme, Vice Mayor, North Miami, FL
+- Vice Chair: Alix Desulme, Vice Mayor, North Miami, Florida

 Congressional City Conference: